 Is Ruby’s Orchard a “Glamping” site?

-Well, no, we prefer not to call it glamping.
-We are more about easy, comfortable- camping in surroundings managed for the benefit of wildlife and biodiversity than Glamour of any sort.
+Well, we prefer not to call it Comfortable Camping.
+We are more about easy camping, in surroundings managed for the benefit of wildlife and biodiversity than Glamour of any sort.
 Our aim is to provide you with private semi-wild camping, and grow some fruit and vegetables here, whilst keeping the orchard and woodland in a wild enough state to maintain the area as a habitat and larder for the wildlife that lives here.
 So, for example, areas of bramble are kept for cover, nesting and food, for the birds and small mammals that are here.
 Not all the grass is mown regularly, which allows grasshoppers and butterflies to breed, but paths are mown for you to move around the site.
 We also keep bees here, in an area away from the tents, and fenced.
 We are gradually felling spruce trees to provide more possibilities for biodiversity – but leaving some, as birds such as the goldcrests appreciate the insects and cover they provide.

 How do you make it easy for me and my fellow campers?